 Good weather across the country with good diving conditions and a strong chance of spotting whale sharks and orangutans.

 Lots of dry days with the odd shower in the rainforest.
 The beaches will be nice and sunny, and it's also a good time to explore the jungle.

 Mainly hot, sunny and dry.
 This is one of the best times to spot wildlife and you may see turtles laying eggs on Selingan Island.

 Best time to go diving with warm waters and excellent visibility down to 4 metres.

 This is a great time to visit with kids - baby turtles will be hatching and lots of orangutans come out to play in the jungles.

 Chances of rainfall start to increase with the dry season gradually coming to an end, although it's still a good time to go diving and snorkelling.

 Early October will be relatively dry with a slight chance of rainfall, but it's still a good time to go jungle trekking.
 There'll also be less crowds.

 Rainfall starts to increase, but you can still expect a few dry days.

 The rains will increase and the wildlife will disappear.
-But humidity levels will be lower, so it's a good time to go trekking - if you don't mind getting wet.
+Humidity levels will be lower so it's a good time to go trekking.